MENU

 Add the pasta to the boiling water and cook until done (about 15 minutes).
 Do not overcook: the pasta should be cooked to just al dente.

-Place the olive oil in the skillet and swirl to coat the pan.
+Add the olive oil and swirl to coat the pan.

-When the pasta is done, drain well and add the penne to the saucepan with the cheese.
-Add the roasted mushrooms from the oven to the pan
+When the pasta is done, drain well and add the pasta to the saucepan with the cheese.

 Place the saucepan over medium heat.